-All sociology majors are eligible for Sociology 397 (Field Work in Sociology).
-In co-operation with UNL's Internship and Cooperative Education office, students may earn up to four hours credit in sociology through an internship with a public or private agency in Nebraska.
+All sociology majors are eligible for Sociology 395 (Internship Experience).
+Students may earn up to four hours credit in sociology through an internship with a public or private agency in Nebraska.
 These internships provide on-the-job experiences in human services, policy, research and management and help to relate this work to the academic program.
 An internship also helps to build a resume for future employment.

 To help you find an internship we have organized possible internship locations around the department's main focus areas.